What Is Personal Property Coverage?

 Other structures coverage: Covers buildings that aren’t attached to your home, like a detached garage, shed or fence.

-Loss of use coverage: Helps pay for temporary living expenses, like hotel stays or meals, when a covered loss makes your home unfit to live in.
+Loss of use coverage: Helps pay for temporary living expenses, like hotel stays or additional food costs, when a covered loss makes your home unfit to live in.

 Personal liability coverage: Provides coverage if you accidentally cause damage or injury to another person or their property.